HandsOnDataViz/book/docs/HandsOnDataViz.md

     you’ll learn in [Chapter 15: Detect Lies and Reduce Data Bias](detect.html).

-TODO: DECIDE on adding small maps to visually contrast the differences, as shown in
+TODO: ILYA let’s discuss ways to visualize different interpolation methods by combining mini-histograms of sample data with mini-maps to visually contrast different data and approaches, building on these
+resources:
 <a href="https://academy.datawrapper.de/article/117-color-palette-for-your-map" class="uri">https://academy.datawrapper.de/article/117-color-palette-for-your-map</a>;
 and also
 <a href="https://theconversation.com/next-slide-please-data-visualisation-expert-on-whats-wrong-with-the-uk-governments-coronavirus-charts-149329" class="uri">https://theconversation.com/next-slide-please-data-visualisation-expert-on-whats-wrong-with-the-uk-governments-coronavirus-charts-149329</a>